 Many parents know the bane of having a picky eater in the family and the havoc they can cause over the simple task of eating a meal.
 No adventure, nothing unfamiliar, nothing with flavor.
 Well, when you’re on your own it’s a whole new world.
 Stop by that roadside stand, follow your nose to an interesting food truck, or take a chance on an exotic cuisine you’ve never tried.
 Just be sure to pack the antacids for tomorrow morning.
 Without the kids in tow you’re also free to check out the interesting bars and lounges.

 Indulge in Self-Discovery

 Time is something that magically increases while traveling solo.
-With tending to the needs of others or being engaged in conversation with your best friend, you may find that there is a lot of free time to sit back and think about things.
+While tending to the needs of others or being engaged in conversation with your best friend, you may find that there is not a lot of free time to sit back and think about things.
 Freedom to focus on the adventure, new experiences, or even some self-exploration and working out issues that have been weighing on your mind.
 Self-discovery can be a big part of vacationing on your own.
 In addition to freedom of thought, there is also the chance to find new activities you enjoy that may lead to future adventures.

 Take a Chance

 Finally, there is the opportunity to try new things that your fellow travelers would never consent to doing.
 Scuba diving, zip-lining, sky diving?
 Go for it!
 Whatever adventure that has crossed your mind may be an option.
 When you get home and your friends roll their eyes, at least you’ll know how much fun it was.
 What would you do on vacation if nobody was there to tell you how crazy or boring it was?
 For another great perspective on solo traveling, read this article by my friend Sage at Everyday Wanderer.

 When you’ve had enough “me” time, here are Five Reasons to Travel with Kids.